How to Calculate the Pressure Drop Coefficient of Wire Mesh Filters

 What Is Pressure Drop?

-In the world of filtration, most filter systems have two sides of filtering: the input side and discharge side.
-The input side is where unfiltered solution is projected through the filter media, such as woven wire mesh, and the discharge side is where the filtrate is found.
+Most filter systems have two sides of filtering: the input side and the discharge side.
+The input side is where unfiltered fluid is projected through the filter media, such as woven wire mesh, and the discharge side is where the filtrate is found.

 Pressure drop refers to the difference in pressure seen between the input and discharge sides of your filter system.